 See a dentist:

 The only surefire way to know if you have gum disease is to see a dentist.
 Approximately 62 percent of Americans see the dentist each year, which means 38 percent don’t.
-Rule of thumb suggests an appointment every six months.
+The rule of thumb suggests an appointment with your local Minneapolis dentist, or wherever you are in the country, every six months.